🌲Fine PineView Test Lab

 • Rinse thoroughly and dry completely

-• Refill with fresh pellets
+• Refill with fresh pine litter

 5Troubleshooting Common Issues